syn chron

 The artist Carsten Nicolai conceived the walk-in sculpture “syn chron” for the Neue Nationalgalerie in Berlin, which simultaneously serves as a resonance space and projection surface.
 Electronic music composed by Nicolai creates laser light modulations on the translucent skin of the sculpture.

-Walkable, Transportable Sound and Light Space
+Walkable, Transportable Sound & Light Space

 The architectural corpus thus becomes a sound and light space that visitors can enter but also perceive from the outside.
 Its crystal-shaped construction consists of a spatial, irregularly polygonal hollow profile frame without right angles.